nullivex/ah-wiki/core/Tasks.md

+## General

 Tasks are background jobs meant to be run asynchronously from a request.
 With actionHero, there is no need to run a separate job processing/queuing process.
 Using the node.js event loop, background tasks can be processed in-line with web requests in a non-blocking way.
-Tasks are built like actions, but they can be run as called or periodically.
+Tasks are built like actions, but they can be run when called or periodically.
 Tasks can be run on every node in the actionCluster or just one.
-There is one task which is core to action hero `runAction`, but there are [a number of example tasks provided](Example-tasks).
+There is one task which is core to action hero (`runAction`), but there are [a number of example tasks provided](Example-tasks).

 You can create you own tasks by placing them in a `./tasks/` folder at the root of your application.
 Like actions, all tasks have some required metadata: